Back and spine surgery specialists located regionally serving patients from the greater Washington, D.C., area

 Spine specialists may suggest surgery to treat:

-If you are considering an invasive procedure to treat your degenerative spine condition in Washington, D.C., contact Laser Spine Institute to meet with an orthopedic surgeon at our regional surgical center in Philadelphia.
-Our minimally invasive, outpatient procedures are an alternative to open spine surgery and can provide you with the pain relief you require, without the obvious downsides that typically accompany open spine surgery.
-To learn more about our services and to request a complimentary review of your MRI or CT scan, contact Laser Spine Institute today.
+Our minimally invasive, outpatient procedures are an alternative to traditional open spine surgery and can provide you with the pain relief you require without the complications that typically accompany open spine surgery.
+To learn more about our services, and to request your MRI or CT scan review, contact Laser Spine Institute today.